 What are the Similarities Between PLA and PLA+?

-Similarities between PLA and PLA+ include:
+Similarities between PLA and PLA+ are listed below.

-- Both are great for proof-of-concept prototypes.
+- PLA and PLA+ are great for proof-of-concept prototypes.

 What are the Other Comparisons for PLA Besides PLA+?